Salt Water Salt Water — Salt Water Pool Complete Guide 2026 - Setup, Maintenance & Tips

 How Salt Water Pool Systems Work

 The salt chlorine generator contains an electrolytic cell with metal plates (usually titanium with ruthenium coating).
-As pool water passes through the cell, an electrical current separates the salt molecules into sodium and chlorine.
-The chlorine sanitizes the pool water, then converts back to salt, creating a continuous cycle.
+As pool water passes through the cell, an electrical current separates the salt molecules into chlorine gas and sodium hydroxide.
+The chlorine sanitizes the pool water, then breaks down to chloride ions which can reform salt through the electrolytic cycle, creating a continuous process.

 For a detailed explanation of this process, see our guide on how pool salt cells work through electrolysis.